 Interested in serving on the National Council?
-Any collegiate member who attends the National Conference may register her/his intention to be a candidate on or before June 1 by completing a statement of interest.
+Any collegiate member who attends the National Conference may register her/his intention to be a candidate by completing a statement of interest.
 Declared candidates will be interviewed by telephone in advance of the conference by the standing Nominations Committee, which will develop a slate of candidates to be presented at the conference.
 All slated candidates must attend the Candidate Forum.

 As student representative, you will get involved at the national level of a nonprofit organization, represent nearly 5,000 collegiate members as their voice on the National Council, learn more about the way the Society operates, meet distinguished members and alumni from all over the country, network with other student leaders and professionals, and help guide the future of Mortar Board.